fxchen/frankc/2014 May/habits.md

 Creating an individual habit is hard.
 Many books have been written about this [3].
 Habits never arise in absense of a social situation.
 Marcus Aurelius once said "the intelligence of the universe is social".
 Changing an entire social ecosystem is hard, and so is change in the absense of an ecosystem.

-The key to creating new habits is **automation**: Creating systems where the only choice is success.
+The key to creating new habits is **automation**: Create systems where the only choice is success.

 There are specific tactics to this: